arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 Based on the counter data it receives from the "Modbus RTU Server Opta™," the "Modbus RTU Client Opta™" will activate the relay and the status LED.
 Using the role-specific sections, you may learn how to configure the Modbus RTU role for each Opta™ device.

-You may access the entire example project [here](assets/ModbusRTU_Opta_Example.zip) if you want to test it immediately.
+You may access the entire example project [here](assets/ModbusRTU_Opta_Example.zip) to test it immediately.
 Every setting and component is ready to be assembled and uploaded to the corresponding Opta™.

 The following sections will demonstrate how to set up each Opta™ according to its function in a Modbus RTU connection.